Double Your Donation!

-Crossroads: Helping Rhode Island’s most vulnerable women for 125 years
+Crossroads Rhode Island has been helping Rhode Island's most vulnerable women for 125 years.

 International Women’s Day leads us to reflect on the powerful, compassionate and influential women who have had a tremendous impact on our organization.

 The spirit of the day reminds us of the strong, courageous mothers, sisters and daughters we serve each day as they work hard to overcome their struggles and find success for themselves or their families.

 And today has given us cause to celebrate Crossroads’ very beginning in 1894, as an organization dedicated to helping Rhode Island’s most vulnerable women 125 years ago.

 Formerly known as Travelers Aid, our organization was established as part of the Young Women’s Christian Association (YWCA), with programs formed specifically to provide protection and aid to women and girls traveling alone.

 Travelers Aid sought to help women in need succeed, providing assistance in many forms, including shelter, transportation and employment services.

 Our organization was founded by women, for women, with its purpose rooted in empowering women to achieve and overcome.
 The promise of our future was ingrained into our very start.